molikd/ND_ICG_2020/docs/README.md

 The Navari Family for Digital Scholarship (cds@nd.edu) the Biology Librarian (Parker Ladwig: ladwig.1@nd.edu) and the head of the Genomics and Bioinformatics Core (Mike Pfrender: mpfrende@nd.edu) are all excellent resources for genomics data resources.
 Genomics data is often closer than you realize, your advisor and senior labmates might be a great resource as well.

+##### Final Project

+You should be as concise and short as possible in the write-up, it should be no longer than 12 pages double spaced (something like eight is preferred), 12pt font not including references.
+Think PLOS Short Report or PLOS Resources.
+It should hover around three figures.
+See [Here](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000248) and [Here](https://journals.plos.org/ploscompbiol/s/submission-guidelines#loc-methods-submissions) for details.

+you should submit the final paper through https://www.overleaf.com/ a Latex editor, using the PLOS latex format https://journals.plos.org/plosone/s/latex by adding Chissa and I as collaborators.

+You will be graded as follows:
+  - %10 Merit of the Question
+  - %30 Presentation
+  - %30 Paper
+  - %30 Code

 #### Course Flow

 There will be lecture on Tuesdays and Thursdays, this will be augmented with a Lab/Pracitcal and Status Report due Monday night, and a Reading and sometimes admin due Wednesday night.